rse/vmix-scripts/remoteshowcontrol-once.md

 script can be run to instruct PowerPoint, through its installed Irisdown Remote Show Control plugin, to go to the previous, next or a particular slide.

+As IrisDown RemoteShowControl is a PowerPoint plugin which receives the commands via TCP, PowerPoint isn't required to be focused, too.

 Usage
 -----